MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_campaign.md

 Required:

 - `column_name` (String) The name of the phone column.
 - `type` (String) The type of the phone column.
-For example, 'cell' or 'home'.
+"For example, 'Cell','Daytime','Evening','Home','Work'".

 <a id="nestedblock--contact_sorts"></a>